Celestial fields on the string and the Schwarzian action: Discussion

+A potential application of the celestial variables developed in \cite{Vegh:2016hwq, Vegh:2016fcm} and in the current paper is an alternative calculation of the spectral curve.
+Preliminary results show that in certain cases it is possible to write down explicit expressions for the quasimomenta without the use of transcendental functions \cite{vegh1}.

+The theory on the string worldsheet shares many features with theories of quantum gravity \cite{Dubovsky:2012wk}.
+The $b$ and $w$ fields are in a certain sense {\it holographic}: they describe the string embedding using coordinates at null infinity.
+One might hope that the string worldsheet has a holographic description and that the celestial fields play a role in this.

-\item In the flat space (or the dual near-AdS$_2$) limit the generalized sinh-Gordon equation degenerates and becomes the Liouville equation.
-This can be solved explicitly in terms of two arbitrary functions, see Section \ref{sec:flat}.
-As one can see from the expression for $e^{\alpha}$ in (\ref{eq:alpha}), black and white fields provide a generalization of the Liouville solution which is applicable to the sinh-Gordon equation.
+In the flat space (or the dual near-AdS$_2$) limit the generalized sinh-Gordon equation degenerates and becomes the Liouville equation.
+This can be solved explicitly in terms of two arbitrary function (see section \ref{sec:flat}).
+As one can see from the expression for $e^{\alpha}$ in (\ref{eq:alpha}), the celestial fields provide a generalization of the Liouville solution which is applicable to the sinh-Gordon equation.
+Although the description contains two fields, there is only one physical degree of freedom: the transverse position of the string in the AdS$_3$ target space.

-\item We note that the black and white fields can be expressed as ratios of spinor components.
-The spinors in question are those of the auxiliary linear problem, see e.g. \cite{Alday:2009yn}.
+The string embedding can be computed from a sinh-Gordon solution if one solves an associated Dirac scattering problem, see e.g. \cite{Alday:2009yn}.
+In the Appendix we discuss how the black and white celestial fields can be expressed as ratios of the spinor components of the solution.

-\item Although the description contains two fields, there is only one physical degree of freedom (i.e. the transverse position of the string in AdS$_3$).

-\item In this paper we have used \poincare coordinates.
-In global AdS coordinates the form of the equation change.
-This can be seen by replacing $b \to \tan b$ and $w \to \tan w$.

-\item The string worldsheet can be coupled to a background B-field whose field strength satisfies $dB = \textrm{Vol}_{\textrm{AdS}_3}$, i.e. the coupling does not destroy any of the continuous symmetries of the system \cite{Gubser:2016zyw}.
-Independently of the value of the coupling, the discrete equation of motion (\ref{eq:deqn}) remains the same \cite{Vegh:2016fcm}.
-Hence, the differential equations presented in this paper are still valid.
-The only difference will be in the reconstruction of the string embedding from the black and white fields.